Brittany Hogan

-Brittany Hogan (born 19 September 1998) is an Irish rugby player from Killinchy, Co Down.
-She plays for Old Belvedere, Ulster, the Ireland women's national rugby union team and the Ireland women's national rugby sevens team.
-She graduated from DCU with a First class honours in sports science and health in February 2022.
+Brittany Hogan (born 19 September 1998) is an Irish rugby player for Sale Sharks Women in Premiership Women's Rugby.
+She has represented the Ireland women's national rugby union team and the Ireland women's national rugby sevens team.

 Club career

 Hogan began playing rugby in her local club, Ballynahinch RFC, at the age of 16.

 She has been capped by Ulster at all age grades and was part of the Ulster team that won the first Ireland U18 Interprovincial Series in 2016.

 She played one season with Cooke RFC and, when she moved to Dublin to study in 2018, joined All-Ireland League club Old Belvedere RFC.

 She was named Ulster women's player of the year for the 2023–24 season in the 2024 Ulster Rugby Awards.

 She represented the Combined Irish Provinces in the 2023 Celtic Challenge, and the Wolfhounds in the 2023–24 and 2024–25 editions of the same competition.